nuxeo/FunkLoad/funkload/demo/cmf/README.txt

 To run the test::

   fl-credential-ctl credential.conf start
-  fl-run-test -cv test_Cmf.py
+  fl-run-test -v test_Cmf.py

 You can view the debug information::

-  fl-run-test -cd test_Zope.py
+  fl-run-test -d test_Zope.py

 If something goes wrong try to view the html output::

-  fl-run-test -cdV test_Zope.py
+  fl-run-test -dV test_Zope.py

 Note that all errors are logged in the xml output file ``cmf-test.xml``.